An ELA Is a Goal, Not a Pathway

 Navigated security, legal, and delivery requirements at scale

-The Risk of ELA-First Thinking
+The Risks of ELA-First Thinking

-Misalignment with acquisition structure
+Misalignment with the acquisition structure

 Delivery strain and onboarding failures